near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 ## Drawbacks

+### Transactions with an unknown signer

-- There are cases where a dApp wants to sign a transaction with a signer that's yet to be determined (i.e. "Donate" button).
+There are cases when a dApp wants to sign a transaction with a signer that's yet to be determined (i.e. "Donate" button).
 Using the `Transaction` instance from `near-api-js` sadly limits this possibility as it requires the details of a `signerId` and `publicKey` upfront.
+Below are suggested solutions:

-A workaround might involve creating transactions with empty an `signerId` and `publicKey` to signal to wallets during validation that a prompt is required to select an account (similar to `connect`) before reconstructing the transaction.
+- A workaround that maintains the `Transaction` instance might involve creating transactions with empty an `signerId` and `publicKey` to signal to wallets during validation that a prompt is required to select an account (similar to `connect`) before reconstructing the transaction.
+- Consider an intermediate abstraction between the dApp and wallet to defer some parameters for transactions (or at least make them optional).
+This will give wallets an opportunity to prompt for missing data when applicable and in some cases reduce complexity as `nonce` and `blockHash` could be handled internally.